When two man-eater leopards resulted in 33 leopards killed!

 The leopard/s continued to kill and feed on human beings in the surrounding area.
 The attacks were sometimes at night and sometimes during the day, and in the presence of people at times.
 By May 1995, eight people were killed and three were injured by the leopard/s in the village.
 Five of the victims were below 8 years of age and three above 80.
 People stopped going to their fields to work, children were not sent to schools and commercial activities were almost halted.

 The forest department was under severe pressure to kill the leopards.
-IUCN Cat Specialist group headed by some of the renowned wildlife experts inspected the area and recommended that killing the suspected leopard was the only solution.
+IUCN’s Cat Specialist group headed by some of the renowned wildlife experts inspected the area and recommended that killing the suspected leopard was the only solution.

 Accordingly, in June 1995 the forest department issued shoot and kill orders.
 Now, the challenge was to identify the suspected individual and shoot.
 There was no scientific method in practice back then to identify or locate the suspected individual.

 Pressure from the local people was building up as the death toll had increased.
 Professional shooters were appointed by the forest department.
-Villagers who had once been highly tolerant searched every nearby hillock and den to kill the leopards and probably hunting lobbies also tried to cash in on the situation.
+Villagers who had once been highly tolerant searched every nearby hillock and den to kill the leopards and some hunting lobbies also tried to cash in on the situation.
 Any and every leopard seen in the area was shot dead.

 Every time a leopard was killed, the area was taken over by another leopard which was also shot dead.
 In a period of about three months, a total of 22 adult leopards were shot in a small area of 20 sq km.
 At least11 leopard cubs also died.